A Table Full Of Joy

 • Turn the dough out onto a floured surface and knead a few more times to finish bringing the dough together.
 Place the dough back into the bowl and refrigerate for 10 minutes- you want to keep the dough cold and the butter from melting.

-• Bring out one piece of dough and roll into a circle large enough to fit your pie plate.
-Place in your pie plate, pressing into the corners, and then cut the extra dough that hangs over the edge using scissors.
-Dust off any extra flour.
+• Bring out one piece of dough and roll it into a circle large enough to fit your pie plate.
+Place in your pie plate, pressing into the corners, and then cut the extra dough that hangs over the edge using scissors-dust off any extra flour.ย

 • Cover with plastic wrap and allow the dough to relax for at least 2 hours in the fridge or overnight.

-• Take the second piece of dough and roll out into a large rectangle.
-Place on a parchment lined baking sheet, cover with plastic wrap and refrigerate for at least 2 hrs.
+• Take the second piece of dough and roll it out into a large rectangle.
+Place on a parchment-lined baking sheet, cover with plastic wrap, and refrigerate for at least 2 hrs.

 • Adjust oven rack to the lowest position in the oven and preheat oven to 425ยฐF.

-• In a large pot add the peeled, cored, and sliced pears, the white sugar, brown sugar, pinch of salt, cinnamon, and nutmeg.
+• In a large pot, add the peeled, cored, and sliced pears, the white sugar, brown sugar, a pinch of salt, cinnamon, and nutmeg.
 Stir to mix well.

 • Once done cooking, place all pears and juice in a lined baking sheet and let cool to room temperature (about 30 minutes).

-• Once at room temperature drain the pears and place in your prepared pie crust (after it has rested).
+• Once at room temperature, drain the pears and place them in your prepared pie crust (after it has rested).

-• Combine caramel sauce and lemon juice in a small bowl and then pour over your pears.
+• Combine the caramel sauce and lemon juice in a small bowl, then pour it over the pears.

-• Remove your rectangle piece of pie dough and cut into strips.
-Weave a lattice as the top pie crust then press the ends into the bottom pie crust.
+• Remove your rectangular piece of pie dough and cut it into strips.
+Weave a lattice as the top pie crust, then press the ends into the bottom pie crust.

 • Whisk together the egg white plus 1 teaspoon of water.
 Then brush that over the entire lattice.